PEESEgroup/Offshore_Wind_to_H2/README.md

 # Install the packages listed in Package Requirements
 ```

-3. **Activate the Conda environment and run the code:** With the Conda environment activated, you can now run the code as needed following the instructions in the [Demo](#demo) section.
+3. **Activate the Conda environment and run the code:** With the Conda environment activated, you can now run the code as needed.

 ```sh
 conda activate <environment_name>